Dirnei/node-red-contrib-zigbee2mqtt-devices/docs/getting-started.md

     **So, how does this work?**

     The Z2M nodes always append the information that shall be sent to the current message of the flow.
-    The *send messages node* then interprets the changes to be made and publishes them via MQTT.
+    The *send messages* node then interprets the changes to be made and publishes them via MQTT.
-    In this case, we only have one lamp, and we defined the values directly within the *generic lamp node*.
+    In this case, we only have one lamp, and we defined the values directly within the *generic lamp* node.

-    After the *inject node*, you start with just a random message object.
+    After the *inject* node, you start with just a random message object.
 For our use-case this does not really matter.
     ``` json
     {
       "_msgid":"b0db48e0.9cf638",